tagspaces/documentation/extensions/perspectiveGrid.md

 ## Features

 * Listing the file of the current folder in a grid fomtat.
+* Changing the size if the grids
 * Showing thumbnails image of the file if available.
+* Grouping the files by date, month, year or tags from a tag group.
+* Sorting the files by various createria such as name, size, extension and other.

 ## Installation